YCSU/Udacity_SDC_P5_Vehicle_Detection_and_Tracking/README.md

 ![][image8]

 ## Video Implementation
 Here's [a link to my result for detecting cars in the video](./project_video_output.mp4) and here's [another link to my video result combining lane and car detection](./project_video_output_final.mp4).
 The pipeline for processing the video is similar to the one for the image.
-However, to remove the false pistives, we store the heap maps from frame to frame in a queue, and sum up the eight consecutive heat maps in a queue to form a final heat map.
-Pixels that are activated less than nine times in the fnal heat map are ignord  (line 34-45 and line 150 in main.py).
+However, to remove the false pistives, we store the heat maps from frame to frame in a queue, and sum up the eight consecutive heat maps in a queue to form a final heat map.
+Pixels that are activated less than nine times in the final heat map are ignord  (line 34-45 and line 150 in main.py).

 ### Remove false positivs
 Here is an example of removing false positives.
 The images below are eight consecutive frames and the corresponding heat maps.